uwu/picori/README.md

       <script>
         console.log(prop) // The prop is accessible from the script!

-        // Variables declared with `var` are made accessible to templates. var boundHTML = prop + " world!"
+        let boundHTML = prop + " world!"

+        // Calling the expose function w/ an object will make that object accessible from the template expose ({ boundHTML })
       </script>

       <slot></slot>